 Poodle Health Issues

-This is a hormonal disorder that occurs when the adrenal glands aren’t properly producing the hormones cortisol and aldosterone.
+Poodles are also commonly affected by Addison’s disease.
+This is a hormonal disorder that occurs when the adrenal glands aren’t properly producing the hormones they should.

 Soft-Coated Wheaten Terrier Health Issues

 Wheatens tend to be relatively healthy, but are known to suffer occasionally from a few diseases or issues.
 There are two protein-wasting conditions that soft-coated wheaten terriers are known to have.
 Both can be managed with a strict diet and medications but only if caught early.